 What does the OURS Program offer?

 OURS provides a stipend for full time lab research on a continuing lab project.
-The OURS summer stipend is paid only at the end of each month.

 OURS interns may apply for funding to present their research results at a national meeting.

 What is the weekly schedule for the summer?